aws-samples/simple-smart-mirror/docs/HOW_IT_WORKS.md

 The skill is configured to call a specific Lambda function to handle all intents.
 In that Lambda we need to implement handlers for each intent.
 Lambda code should construct a directive and package it into a response to return to the Assistant which will then call appropriate directive handler function on the "Gadget" (Raspberry pi) once deployed.

 In current implementation, to simplify the code, building directives is broken out from handlers to helper functions like `build_rainbow_directive()` and `build_police_directive()`.
-There is no requirement to keep this pattern but it's recommended for code readibility.
+There is no requirement to keep this pattern but it's recommended for code readability.

 In it's simplest form, building a directive or can be accomplished with following method: